venkateshsripada/thorvald_custom/README.md

 ### List of todos:

-1) Connect a cmd_vel topic to individual joint controller (review thorvald simulation package)
-2) Add MoveBase.
-3) Add franka panda in urdf and separate all the transmission, gazebo plugins, joints/links in separate file so that it is properly. maintained.
+1) Add franka panda in urdf and separate all the transmission, gazebo plugins, joints/links in separate file so that it is properly. maintained.
-4) Add franka simulation (controller and gazebo simulation, moveit etc.).
+2) Add franka simulation (controller and gazebo simulation, moveit etc.).
-5) Add navigation stack fully and test with automatic navigation
+3) Add navigation stack fully and test with automatic navigation
-6) Integrate thorvald real cotnroller nodes.
+4) Integrate thorvald real cotnroller nodes.
-7) Package testing and cleaning.
+5) Package testing and cleaning.
-8) Move all the thorvald-* package dependencies to this package (probably in the a separate third_party folder so that this package is self-contained without any broken dependencies).
+6) Move all the thorvald-* package dependencies to this package (probably in the a separate third_party folder so that this package is self-contained without any broken dependencies).
-9) Release different version for kinetic and melodic (LEAST PRIORITY)
+7) Release different version for kinetic and melodic (LEAST PRIORITY)